 Finally, put yourself in an admissions reviewer’s shoes: You want to read something that seems ambitious, honest, thought-provoking and even a little entertaining—something that you can’t put down until the end.
 Present your story in a way that’s both meticulous and memorable, and you’ll set yourself up for submitting a standout application.

-For more insights on what to do before you hit submit, listen to my discussion on this topic with John A. Byrne and Maria Wich-Villa in our recent Business Casual podcast.
+For additional insights and a checklist for round one applicants, listen to my discussion with John A. Byrne and Maria Wich-Vila on our recent Business Casual podcast.

 Caroline Diarte Edwards is a director at MBA admissions coaching firm Fortuna Admissions and former INSEAD director of admissions, marketing and financial aid.
 For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.